Requirements and Considerations

 option of the voradmin

 command when initializing the device.
-Choose a concurrency level that does not affect performance of your production workload.
 By default, CTE-IDT transforms 8 segments concurrently, if the concurrency level has not been specified through the voradmin command.
 You can specify 16 for concurrency level if the backend storage for pdisks

 uses high speed flash drives, otherwise use 8.